 To protect our flock from birds of prey, they’re confined to their covered run during the day, and are let out for supervised free range time.
 As prey animals, chickens are relatively good at keeping an eye on the sky and running for cover at the first sign of trouble.
 Our yard has lots of good hiding places such as low lying shrubs, steps, and of course the coop.
 We also have a lot of large trees growing in the yard, which help the chickens to keep a low profile from sky predators.

 Another one that may (or may not) surprise you, people can be a big threat to your birds.
-First off, if chickens aren’t permitted, or you aren’t following the rules, neighbors or passers-by could rat you out to the authorities, risking your future in chicken keeping.
+First off, if there are laws about keeping chickens in city limits, or you aren’t following the rules, neighbors or passers-by could rat you out to the authorities, risking your future in chicken keeping.

 People can be a literal threat to your flock as well.
 In our own city, a flock of chickens was stolen in the middle of the night right out of the coop, never to be found again.
 We’ve personally had experiences with curious kids throwing rocks at our birds through the fence.
 If you feel your chickens may be at risk, keep the outside coop door locked up at all times, and allow the birds coop access from the run.
 That way, if they need to escape a threat, they can go inside for cover.